 - Making Your Own Dog Food and Treats

-Have you made the choice of the best puppy food for your dog?
+Have you chosen the best puppy food for your dog?
 What have you picked and why?
 Did you consult with a veterinarian before choosing the brand?
 Let us know in the comments below!